 Police officers are generally allowed to use reasonable force to make an arrest.
 What is reasonable depends on the particular situation, including the severity of the crime, whether the suspect poses a threat of harm to the officer or others, and whether the suspect is actively resisting arrest or trying to flee.

-So, an arresting officer is allowed to use more force to arrest a resisting suspect than if the suspect were compliant, and may use deadly force if threatened with death or great bodily harm.
-The amount of force an officer may lawfully use against a fleeing suspect depends on whether the person appears to have committed either a felony or a misdemeanor.
-(For more information on resisting arrest, see Resisting Arrest: Laws, Penalties, and Defense and Resisting Arrest When Police Use Excessive Force.)
+Basically, an officer is allowed to use more force to arrest a resisting suspect than if the suspect were compliant, and may use deadly force if threatened with death or great bodily harm.
+(Tennessee v.
+Garner, 105 S.Ct.
+1697 (1985).)

-But another potential challenge for citizens who want to sue the police and the city or county is governmental immunity: States are immune from suit by private citizens in federal court under the 11th Amendment to the U.S. Constitution.
-Additionally, many states have laws immunizing municipalities from equivalent suits.
+Another potential challenge for citizens who want to sue the police department and the city or county is governmental immunity.
+States are immune from suit by private citizens in federal court under the 11th Amendment to the U.S. Constitution.
+Additionally, many states have laws that protect municipalities from liability in equivalent suits.
 Ultimately, whether the government has a viable "immunity" claim depends on the facts of the case and the jurisdiction it's in.

 The law governing excessive force suits can vary greatly from state to state and from state to federal court, especially on issues like the burden of proof and immunity.
-If you or someone close to you has been the victim of excessive force by the police, seek the help of an experienced attorney.
-Only a knowledgeable lawyer will be able to advise you of the applicable law and protect your rights.
+If you or someone close to you has been the victim of excessive force by the police, seek the help of an experienced civil rights attorney.
+A knowledgeable lawyer will be able to advise you of the applicable law and protect your rights.